yeric17/yeric17/README.md

 - 👋 Hi, I’m @yeric17

-I'm Game and web developer
+I'm a Game and web developer